• About

 All LITs Will:

-• Be in small mentor group which will organize activities for youngest mentor groups in addition to meeting every morning as a small group
+• Be in a small mentor group which will organize activities for youngest mentor groups in addition to meeting every morning as a small group

 • Have a mentor/coach who will work exclusively with LIT group